adlerhsieh/example_gem/README.md

 # Example

-TODO: Write a gem description
+This is my first gem

 ## Installation